-Summer is here and blackberries are in peak season, so I thought I’d make a vegan southern blackberry cobbler from scratch and I think it’s the best blackberry cobbler ever!
+Summer is here, and blackberries are in peak season, so I thought I’d make a vegan southern blackberry cobbler from scratch, and I think it’s the best ever!

-The Southern Blackberry Cobbler recipe is easy to make and only requires 7 ingredients.
-It’s not overly sweet allowing the blackberries to shine, and with every bite you’ll find a berry or two along with a hint of warming cinnamon.
-Sounds delicious, well yes it is!
+It’s not overly sweet, allowing the blackberries to shine, and with every bite, you’ll find a berry or two along with a hint of warming cinnamon.
+Sounds delicious, well yes, it is!